SquireOfSoftware/JSPets/README.md

 This whole thing would be a lot easier if I could get my own digivice to work…unfortunately I think the battery leaked into the internals and it has stopped working.
 So I need to go with the power of the internet and rely on what other people have put up.
 From my observations, it looks like the japanese D-power is a lot harder than the european one.

+== 22/2/2017 ==

+Forgot to mention that I had implemented the evolution system before and that I have hacked together some extra animations which are just copy and pasted animations with different "transition" scenes out to the appropriate locations.

+Today I have been trying to figure out how the map system will work.

+I think for the sake of simplicity, I will use Tasmania hence the introduction of Tasmanian geographical, climate and temperature maps.

+I have mapped out a track though I am unsure on how this whole map would work.

+It is a picture of Tasmania with pixels overlayed on top.

+I also observed a bit of some of the battle sequences on youtube as well as looking into some of the various sprites that I may need when introducing maps.

+What is interesting is the use of different sprites that are surprisingly subtle.
+I had no idea so much effort had gone into the sprites and animations.

+I will stick to my MVP for now.

+The cities I will use are:

+1. Redpa

+2. Smithton

+3. Burnie-Somerset

+4. Cradle Mountain - Snowy

+5. Deloraine - Snowy

+6. George Town

+7. Musselroe Bay

+8. Scamander

+9. Launceston

+10. Campbell Town - Plains

+11. Derwent Bridge

+12. Queenstown

+13. Strahan

+14. Strathgordon - Forest

+15. Bothwell - Valley

+16. Triaburina

+17. Hobart

+18. Port Arthur

 == 20/2/2017 ==

 Started work on the implementation of the evolution system.